SO($N$) singlet-projection model on the pyrochlore lattice: Method and Measurements

-The loops built by the SSE algorithm live within a $(3+1)$-dimensional spacetime the size of which scales as $L^3\beta$, where $\beta$ is the usual reciprocal temperature.
+The loops built by the SSE algorithm live within a $(3+1)$-dimensional spacetime the size of which scales as $L^3\beta$.
 They connect spins of the same color and, as such, the proliferation of these loops throughout the lattice speaks to the degree of long-range magnetic ordering.
 More precisely, if the loops wrap around the entire lattice, we call this a \emph{winding} and the total number of times this occurs among all loops along one of the three standard axes constitutes the \emph{winding number} for that direction:

 for $\mu=x,y,z$.
 This turns out to be an extensive quantity since the spacetime grows with lower temperature (larger $\beta$), but, in three dimensions, we can define the intensive \emph{spin stiffness} along each direction: